 Dr. Childers earned his undergraduate degree from The Barrett Honors College at Arizona State University with highest honors, and received his medical degree from Johns Hopkins University School of Medicine in Baltimore, Maryland.
 He stayed at Johns Hopkins Bayview Medical Center for his internal medicine residency and for an additional year as Assistant Chief of Service (Chief Resident).
 He then moved to Portland, Oregon to complete his fellowship in gastroenterology at Oregon Health and Science University, where he received two teaching awards.

 Prior to joining The Oregon Clinic Gastroenterology – South, he performed published research in inflammatory bowel disease and quality processes for endoscopy and clinical practice.
 Dr. Childers is a member of the American Gastroenterological Association and the American College of Gastroenterology.

-I enjoy spending time with my wife and two kids, reading, playing guitar, cooking, exploring the outdoors, and watching the Portland Timbers.
+He enjoys spending time with his wife and two kids, reading, playing guitar, cooking, exploring the outdoors, and watching the Portland Timbers.

 - Internal Medicine

 - BS, Biology and Society.
 Summa cum laude.
 The Barrett Honors College, Arizona State University, Tempe, AZ, 2005

 - MD, Johns Hopkins University School of Medicine, Baltimore, MD, 2009

 - Internship and Residency, Internal Medicine, Johns Hopkins Bayview Medical Center, Johns Hopkins University School of Medicine, Baltimore, MD, 2009 - 2012

 - Assistant Chief of Service (Chief Resident), Department of Medicine, Johns Hopkins Bayview Medical Center, Johns Hopkins University School of Medicine, Baltimore, MD, 2012 - 2013